 - Use Immediate Mode Rendering When checked, geometry is sent to the graphics card for immediate rendering.
 When unchecked, the geometry is first compiled into display lists for more efficient rendering.
-The display lists usually render faster, but require initial time to compile during the first frame and extra memory to store. - Use Triangle Strips When unchecked, data is rendered as defined in the poly data.
-When checked, the data is first converted to triangle strips.
-Triangle strips can be pushed to a graphics card more efficiently and can sometimes be rendered faster, but not usually. - LOD Threshold Controls when to replace the geometry with a decimated version of the geometry.
+The display lists usually render faster, but require initial time to compile during the first frame and extra memory to store. - LOD Threshold Controls when to replace the geometry with a decimated version of the geometry during interactive rendering.
 The checkbox turns the feature on or off.
 When on, the slider gives a threshold for the feature.
 If the geometry size is below the threshold, it is considered small enough to render.
-When the geometry size is above the threshold, the decimated form is used during rendering. - Allow Rendering Interrupts When checked, a still render may be interrupted by a request to perform an interactive render. - Enable Depth Peeling ParaView uses an algorithm called depth peeling to properly render translucent surfaces.
+When the geometry size is above the threshold, the decimated form is used during rendering.
+When unchecked, the full geometry is always rendered. - LOD Resolution Controls the size of geometry to create for geometric level of detail.
+Moving the slider to the right results in a more coarse representation. - Outline Threshold When an unstructured dataset exceeds this threshold, the default representation mode is set to outline instead of surface. - Allow Rendering Interrupts When checked, a still render may be interrupted by a request to perform an interactive render. - Enable Depth Peeling ParaView uses an algorithm called depth peeling to properly render translucent surfaces.
 With it, the top surface is rendered and then "peeled away" so that the next lower surface can be rendered and so on.
 If you find that making surfaces transparent really slows things down or renders completely incorrectly, then your graphics hardware may not be implementing the depth peeling extensions well; try shutting off depth peeling.
 You can also adjust the number of depth peels used.
 Using more peels allows more depth complexity but allowing less peels runs faster. - Use Offscreen Rendering for Screenshots ParaView usually uses offscreen rendering when creating screenshots to avoid having other windows on your desktop affect the images.
 However, some hardware places restrictions on offscreen rendering that can cause artifacts.
 If you find that your saved images look different then the ones on screen (for example, more dark), try disabling this feature.

-3.10.3 Basic Parallel Rendering
+3.10.2 Basic Parallel Rendering